 - Don’t be quick to tell friends and family

-It is important not to be too tick to tell friends and family about the problem of infidelity.
+It is important not to be too quick to tell friends and family about the problem of infidelity.
 If everyone in one’s family is apprised of the infidelity, even if the marriage improves, family members may not support the idea of staying in the marriage.
 They may pressure the betrayed spouse to leave.
 So, while emotional support during this rough time is absolutely necessary, it’s important to get professional help or talk to friends and family who will support the marriage and be less judgmental.
 Those people should have the perspective that no one is perfect, everyone makes mistakes and as long as the unfaithful spouse takes responsibility to change, marriages can mend.

 - You won’t forget, but forgiveness is a gift you give yourself